PoonLab/courses/PATH9577Q/Readings/Markdown.md

 ```
 Not only is there less extraneous markup text, but it doesn't interfere with our ability to read the underlying plain text.

 Markdown has become widely adopted.
+For example:

-For example, [GitHub](github.com) -- the largest code hosting service in the world -- uses Markdown as the standard format for developers to communicate with each other about coding issues.
-[RStudio](https://www.rstudio.com/) provides [R Markdown](https://rmarkdown.rstudio.com/) as a simple format for creating rich documents with embedded R analyses and figures.
-[Jekyll](https://en.wikipedia.org/wiki/Jekyll_(software)) is a [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language))-based framework for authoring [static web pages](https://en.wikipedia.org/wiki/Static_web_page), such as a blog site, using Markdown files and a small set of common templates.
+* [GitHub](github.com) -- the largest code hosting service in the world -- uses Markdown as the standard format for developers to communicate with each other about coding issues.
+* [RStudio](https://www.rstudio.com/) provides [R Markdown](https://rmarkdown.rstudio.com/) as a simple format for creating rich documents with embedded R analyses and figures.
+* [Jekyll](https://en.wikipedia.org/wiki/Jekyll_(software)) is a [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language))-based framework for authoring [static web pages](https://en.wikipedia.org/wiki/Static_web_page), such as a blog site, using Markdown files and a small set of common templates.
 In fact, you're reading a Markdown file right now - if you're looking at this in your web browser, then it has probably been rendered into an HTML document by Jekyll.
+* Some JavaScript frameworks for authoring web-based "PowerPoint" presentations, such as [reveal.js](https://revealjs.com/#/), can use Markdown for writing slides.

 A Markdown file is conventionally given the file extension `.md`.
 When you see a file named `README.md`, then you can expect to be able to open it as a plain text file in any editor application and see some text decorated with Markdown syntax.